flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - it seemed quite targeted/singled out certain users
         - we could have a mastodon release announcement bot in matrix?
             - maybe there's a release bot for github CI?
+    - single-sign-on
+        - there's interest in SSO in the organizing circle
+        -

 ## 2024-02-13

 Here: [[flancian]] [[Calix]] [[andrewe]]